Elevenlabs AudioNative Player

 3. Campaign for iOS 14 or later: by enabling this option, we want to promote the application, which is aimed at users of Apple devices.
 Ads will not display on iPhones running older than iOS 13.7, and will use SKAdNetwork, an interface that allows us to measure the number of events and conversion paths without revealing any user- or device-level data.

-And that’s it as far as top-level configurations are concerned.
-With manual configuration, there would be other options here, which I will describe when discussing manual campaigns.
+That’s it as far as top-level configurations are concerned.
+With manual configuration, there would be other options, which I will describe when discussing manual campaigns.

 Ad set settings